- 1. Requirements Management

 - A lack of formal approval of the scope.
 All stakeholders need to formally approve the project scope.
 Securing buy-in keeps you on track and helps you anticipate potential challenges before you’re underwater in project tasks.

 Understanding potential pitfalls upfront will assist with successfully navigating the scope management process.
 But it’s also important to periodically evaluate your technology tools and ask whether there are tools available that could help you manage projects more effectively.
 Many technologies can help you streamline projects and gain greater efficiency.

 Tools and software that help manage project scope

 Technologies and tools can help you build complex products, systems and software to improve cycle times, increase quality, reduce work and mitigate efforts in proving compliance.
 A requirements management software program can be leveraged to help software teams include test and risk management capabilities, enabling teams to scale their product development.

-Jama Connect helps you deliver high-quality products on time and on budget by aligning stakeholders through efficiency and collaborative reviews; identifying risk early; and visualizing connections between regulations, requirements and test cases through the development process.
+Jama Connect helps you deliver high-quality products on time and on budget by aligning stakeholders through efficient and collaborative reviews, identifying risk early, and visualizing connections between regulations, requirements and test cases through the development process.

 See how Jama Software helps product teams define and manage scope by downloading our solution overview.

 In This Webinar, Learn the Benefits of Standardizing Requirements Management Across the Organization